 Finnegan, Seth sethf@berkeley.edu

-A tenant of conservation paleobiology is that knowledge of past extinction patterns can help us to better predict future extinctions.
+A tenet of conservation paleobiology is that knowledge of past extinction patterns can help us to better predict future extinctions.
 Although the future is unobservable, we can test the strength of this proposition by asking how well models conditioned on past observations would have predicted subsequent extinction events at different points in the geological past.
 To answer this question we analyze the well-sampled fossil record of Cenozoic planktonic microfossil taxa (foramanifera, radiolarians, diatoms, and calcareous nanoplankton.)
 For each group we examine how extinction probability varies over time as a function of species age, time of observation, current geographic range, change in geographic range, climate state, and change in climate state.
 Although the best-performing model includes time-varying effects and historical covariates (change in range and change in climate state) the improvement in predictive power over models with constant effects and no historical covariates is very minor.
 This model has an approximately 78% median probability of correctly ranking the relative extinction risk any two randomly selected species.
 It performs nearly as well at out-of-sample prediction (70-80%), implying that determinants of extinction risk have varied only modestly through time.
 An important caveat is that human impacts may substantially disrupt range-risk dynamics so that the future will be less predictable than it has been in the past.

 Keywords: conservation, paleobiology, extinction, forecasting